machinat/sociably/website/docs/dependency-injection.md

 ```

 In the example above, `fooBarContainer` function requires two dependencies `FooService` and `BarService`.
-The `foo` and `bar` instances will be injected later into the container while running.
+The service instances `foo` and `bar` will be injected into the container when it's triggered by the app.

 ### Container Handler